ibm-cloud-architecture/denim-compute/book/docs/development/insights.md

 In the `Options` section the settings are configured specific to rendering US states on the map (which matches our scenario data that only uses a subset of US states).
 ![](images/insights-devt-baw22.png)

-In `Denim Compute - Avg Estimates by Policy Cover` we have an example of a `Gauge` type that organises estimated amounts according to the type of Policy Cover.
+In `Denim Compute - Avg Estimates by Policy Cover` we have an example of a `Gauge` type that organizes estimated amounts according to the type of Policy Cover.
 ![](images/insights-devt-baw23.png)

 `Gauges` allow for setting ranges that allow you to track things like a RAG status as illustrated here.
 This is done by configuring `Ranges` as shown.
 ![](images/insights-devt-baw24.png)

-In `Denim Compute - Avg Settlement by Vehicle Make` we have an example of a `Data Table` type that organises settlement amounts according to the policy holder's vehicle make and within that the vehicle make of the other vehicle involved.
+In `Denim Compute - Avg Settlement by Vehicle Make` we have an example of a `Data Table` type that organizes settlement amounts according to the policy holder's vehicle make and within that the vehicle make of the other vehicle involved.
 In the `Buckets` section the `Split Table` setting arranges columns of the `insuredVehicleMake tracked field` and `Split Rows` further sub-divides each row against the `otherVehicleMake tracked field`.
 ![](images/insights-devt-baw25.png)

 When using this `Data Table` we spotted a deficiency in the options the `Kibana Visualization` provides.
 Ideally we want to display the average figures for the column as well as for the intersections of insured vehicle / other vehicle.
 However the only option is to `Show total` which in facts adds all the averages up and is not what we want.
 This is not displayed on the provided saved visualization named `Denim Compute - Avg Settlement by Vehicle Make`, we are only showing it here in order to illustrate the issue).